tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 006.md

 - We make it back to Bilge City, with the broken ship, then head to cash in the box we retrieved.
 - Drovak orders calamari at the tavern, believing its made of small kraken.
 - We deliver the box.
 She pins a pearl earring on Drovak.
+- Drovak was given an earring, and his ear was pierced by the lady.
+Thinking back on it, he feels some other sensation that the pinch hid.
+He's unsure of what this other sensation was.
 - Triton are typically captured by the Mamba Band after they escape out of the thousand eyes.
 - We're given a tip to go over and ask for Jaeger, from the Coin Dancers.
 - Drovak hands over the scrap of cloth.
 She can't say much about.
 The Crimson Sigil is the group responsible, but they are hard to find.
+The Mamba band has some dealings with them, perhaps we can get information from them on it.
 - The Mamba band has sold slaves to various places, including the Goblin nation to the south.
+- Drovak needs to ask the group about the proper name for the Kraken, because he felt foolish and must have forgotten it.
+-